 Dingle Horse Riding is approved by A.I.R.E. (the Association of Irish Riding Stables) and is a member of Equestrian Holidays Ireland.

-Dingle Horse Riding's traditional purpose built stables are located in the hills overlooking the Dingle harbour, just two kilometers from the centre of Dingle town.
+Dingle Horse Riding's traditional purpose built stables are located in the hills overlooking the Dingle harbour, just two kilometres from the centre of Dingle town.

 Several horses are kept in the yard, year round with as many as 20 stabled during the summer months.
 They range in breed, colour and size from 15 hands to 16.2 hands.
 Dingle Horse Riding favours the Irish draught hunter/cob type for their sure footedness and turn of speed.